cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ### Final distribution to operators

-All operators download this genesis and scrutinize it for confirmation that it conforms to their expectations.
+All operators download this genesis in their servers and scrutinize it for confirmation that it conforms to their expectations.
 And put it in their own `/home/checkersuser/.checkers/config/genesis.json`.

 ## Prepare the network